Thursday, March 16, 2017

 "The Holy Spirit prepared Mary by his grace.
 It was fitting that the mother of him in whom "the whole fullness of deity dwells bodily" should herself be "full of grace."
 She was, by sheer grace, conceived without sin as the most humble of creatures, the most capable of welcoming the inexpressible gift of the Almighty.
 It was quite correct for the angel Gabriel to greet her as the "Daughter of Zion": "Rejoice."
 It is the thanksgiving of the whole People of God, and thus of the Church, which Mary in her canticle lifts up to the Father in the Holy Spirit while carrying within her the eternal Son."
 (CCC # 722).

 The best description that we get about Mary from Scripture is that she is "the Lord's servant" (Luke 1:38).
-Nothing much else is said of her.
-It is, therefore, unrealistic to go from describing Mary as being an instrument used by God to being a woman who was conceived without sin, ascended into heaven without physical death, and being exalted as queen of heaven.
-Further, there is nothing in this context allowing for the use of random titles to exalt Mary, offering prayers to her, building statues of saints to bow down before, and Marian apparitions.
-It is certain that Mary would have been surprised if she were told beforehand that people who claim to be followers of Jesus would give her such adoration in future generations.
+Nothing much else is said of her elsewhere.
+It is unrealistic to go from describing Mary as being an instrument used by God to being a woman who was conceived without sin, ascended into heaven without physical death, and being exalted as the queen of heaven.
+There is nothing in this context allowing for the use of random titles to exalt Mary, offering prayers to her, building up statues of saints to bow down before, among other things.
+The context of Luke 1 contains no clear evidence that Mary holds a mediatory role between humanity and God or was intended to be venerated in the way that Catholics have done with her.

-Further, the phrase "full of grace" is not found in our Greek manuscripts.
+In addition, the phrase "full of grace" is not found in our Greek manuscripts.
 It is derived from a faulty translation of Jerome in his fourth century Latin Vulgate.
 The New Testament was originally written in Greek.
-Thus, the Roman Catholic Church has derived its doctrine from a corrupted Latin translation, not the Greek original.
-Interestingly, most modern-day Catholic translations of the Bible do not have the rendering "full of grace" in Luke 1:28.
+Therefore, the Roman Catholic Church has derived its doctrine from a corrupted Latin translation, not the Greek original.
+Interestingly, modern-day Catholic translations of the Bible do not have the rendering "full of grace" in Luke 1:28.
 Examples of reputable texts omitting that term would include the New American Bible and the New Jerusalem Bible.
-The New Advent Catholic Encyclopedia has this excerpt, under Immaculate Conception:

 Consider this excerpt from the New Catholic Encyclopedia, Volume VII, Page 378: